 - Stephen Foster Handicap – June 14, 2020

-The Belmont Stakes is the final race in the American Triple Crown series of races.
+The Belmont Stakes is usually the final race in the American Triple Crown series of races.
 Naturally, it is going to get a lot of attention for this reason alone.
 It takes place on the ‘Championship Track’ as nearly every major horse racing champion in history has at one stage or another competed in this ground.
+This year, however, it has become the first leg of the The Triple Crown as the Kentucky Derby has been moved to September.

 It is known as one of the best racetracks in the entire country.
 The Belmont Stakes is dubbed the ‘Test of the Champion’ as it is such a tough race.
 It is one of the most-watched races of the year, so don’t miss out.